Summary

 An eligible affected employee:

-• is employed by the federal or state government;
+- Is a Maine resident who is employed by a federal or state agency;

-• is either furloughed or required to work without pay during a shutdown;
+- Is furloughed without pay or required to work without pay during a government shutdown;

-• provides proof of employment, income, and residence; and
+- Provides proof of employment, income, and Maine residency; and

 Can a borrower’s creditworthiness be used in determining eligibility?

-No, an eligible financial institution may not use an affected employee’s creditworthiness as a factor for the purposes of determining eligibility for a loan under this subchapter.
+No. An eligible financial institution may not use an affected employee’s creditworthiness as a factor when determining eligibility for a loan under this program.

 What are the loan terms?

-• No interest or fees during the grace period or for 180 days after.
+- Interest: No interest is charged during the grace period or for 180 days after.

-• Repayment must be completed within 180 days post-grace period, in 3–6 equal installments.
+- Repayment: Repayment must be completed within 180 days following the grace period, in three to six equal installments.

 What is the grace period?